Gravitational wave background as a probe of the primordial black hole abundance: Abstract

 \section{Abstract}

-Formation of primordial black holes (PBHs) requires a large root-mean-square amplitude of density fluctuations, which generate second-order tensor perturbations that can be compared with observational constraints.
-We show that pulsar timing data essentially rules out PBHs with $10^{2-4}\msolar$ which were previously considered as a candidate of intermediate-mass black hoes and that PBHs with mass range $10^{20-26}$ g may be probed by future space-based laser interferometers.
+Formation of significant number of primordial black holes (PBHs) is realized if and only if primordial density fluctuations have a large amplitude, which means that tensor perturbations generated from these scalar perturbations as a second order effect are also large and comparable to the observational data.
+We show that pulsar timing observation could find/rule out PBHs with $\sim 10^{2}\msolar$ which are considered as a candidate of intermediate-mass black holes and that PBHs with mass range $10^{20-26}$ g, which serves as a candidate of dark matter, may be probed by future space-based laser interferometers and atomic interferometers.

 Primordial black holes (PBHs) are produced when density fluctuations with a large amplitude enters the horizon in the radiation dominated stage of the early universe with their typical mass given by the horizon mass at that epoch \cite{PBH,PBHreview}.
-PBHs with their mass smaller than $10^{15}$g would have been evaporated away by now due to the Hawking radiation \cite{Hawking:1974rv} and a number of cosmological constraints have been imposed on the abundance of these light holes by big-bang nucleosynthesis (BBN) \cite{Kohri:1999ex} and gamma-ray background \cite{gammaray} etc. Heavier PBHs can play some astrophysical roles today.
-For example, they may serve as the origin of the intermediate-mass black holes (IMBHs), which are considered to be the observed ultra-luminous X-ray sources, if their mass and abundance lie in the range $M_\mr{PBH} \sim 10^2 M_{\odot}-10^4 M_{\odot}$ and $\Omega_\mr{PBH}h^2 \sim 10^{-5} - 10^{-2}$, respectively \cite{Kawaguchi:2007fz}, while PBHs with mass $M_\mr{PBH} \sim 10^{20}\mr{g}-10^{26}\mr{g}~ (10^{-13}M_{\odot}-10^{-7}M_{\odot})$ \cite{PBHreview, Abramowicz:2008df} and the abundance $\Omega_\mr{PBH}h^2 = 0.1$ \cite{Komatsu:2008hk} can provide astrophysical origin of dark matter (DM) which is yet free from the constraint imposed by gravitational lensing experiments \cite{Marani:1998sh,DM}.
-In order to produce the relevant density of PBHs, it is necessary to produce density fluctuations whose power spectrum has a high peak with an amplitude $10^{-2}-10^{-1}$ on the corresponding scales.
-A number of inflation models has been proposed to realize such a spectrum \cite{models,jy}.
+PBHs with their mass smaller than $10^{15}$g would have been evaporated away by now due to Hawking radiation \cite{Hawking:1974rv}.
+The abundance of these light holes has been constrained by big-bang nucleosynthesis (BBN) \cite{Kohri:1999ex} and gamma-ray background \cite{gammaray} etc.